The liberation of Mosul from ISIS is 'imminent,' US-led coalition says

 "Children are facing multiple threats to their lives.
 Those stranded in the fighting are hiding in their basements, fearful of the next onslaught.
 Those who try to flee, risk being shot or wounded.
 Hundreds of civilians have already been reported killed and used as human shields," he said.

-Wendy Taeuber, the International Rescue Committee's Iraqi country director, said regaining the city from ISIS wouldn't mean "an automatic end to the suffering."
+Wendy Taeuber, the International Rescue Committee's Iraq country director, said regaining the city from ISIS wouldn't mean "an automatic end to the suffering."

 "Many difficult months lie ahead for the more than 1 million people that were forced to flee their homes, as well as those that remained in Mosul, and survived ISIS brutality and the fight to retake the city," she said Thursday.
-"Beyond Mosul, at least 150,000 people, including around 75,000 children, are still living under ISIS rule in Hawija, Tel Afar and in western Anbar."
+"Beyond Mosul, at least 150,000 people, including around 75,000 children, are still living under ISIS rule," in Hawija, Tal Afar and in western Anbar."

 Why Mosul is crucial